kazurayam/TestSuiteCollectionReportMerged/README.md

 -   [Execution start end date time and duration of test suite collection](https://forum.katalon.com/t/execution-start-end-date-time-and-duration-of-test-suite-collection/62027)

-This project was developed using Katalon Studio v8.2.0, but the Custom Keyword should run on any version.
+This project was developed using Katalon Studio v8.2.1.
+I haven’t tested other versions.
+But the Custom Keyword would run on recent version since v8.x, maybe on v7.x as well.

 ## Problem to solve